cmchiu-grover/phase1/week5/README.md

   test.
 We have to JOIN the member table to filter and get that.

 ```
-SELECT DISTINCT b.*, a.* FROM message b LEFT JOIN member a ON a.id = b.member_id
+SELECT DISTINCT b.*, a.username FROM message b LEFT JOIN member a ON a.id = b.member_id
 WHERE a.username = 'test';
 ```